autopkg/MLBZ521-recipes/Shared Processors/ReadMe.md

 ## OfflineApps ##

-Used to locate and "download" offline application content that can then be used for child pkg recipes.
+This processor will allow you to simply drop the vendor provided "package", in the format they provide, into a specifically named folder structure, whether local to the system running autopkg or a remote host that will be mounted, and the processor will be able to determine which version of the content to "download," even if multiple are available, which can then be used in child pkg recipes.
 This is for applications that are behind a login or not available via normal internet "acquisitional" methods.

+Checks file size before "downloading" files again, uses `cURL` to "download" files, and can mount an SMB share if required.
+(Currently the SMB mount logic assumes JSSImporter is installed, if anyone is using this processor and isn't also using JSSImporter, let me know and I can adjust the logic to not use JSSImporter.)  (_Recommended:_) The SMB server input variables values can be set in your autopkg prefs file instead of in every recipe.

 This processor was based on work by:
   * Jesse Peterson
     * [SubDirectoryList](https://github.com/facebook/Recipes-for-AutoPkg/blob/master/Shared_Processors/SubDirectoryList.py)
   * Graham R Pugh